csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 Chapter 19 presents a number of issues that arise in a distributed database, and describes how to deal with each issue.
 The issues include how to store data, how to ensure atomicity of transactions that execute at multiple sites, how to perform concurrency control, and how to provide high availability in the presence of failures.a Cloud-based data storage systems, distributed query processing and directory systems are also described in this chapter.

-**767**

-_This page intentionally left blank_

-**_C H A P T E R_17 Database-System Architectures**
+**C H A P T E R 17**

+# Database-System Architectures

 The architecture of a database system is greatly influenced by the underlying computer system on which it runs, in particular by such aspects of computer architecture as networking, parallelism, and distribution:

-• Networking of computers allows some tasks to be executed on a server system and some tasks to be executed on client systems.
+- Networking of computers allows some tasks to be executed on a server system and some tasks to be executed on client systems.
 This division of work has led to _client–server database systems_.

-• Parallel processing within a computer system allows database-system activi- ties to be speeded up, allowing faster response to transactions, as well as more transactions per second.
+- Parallel processing within a computer system allows database-system activi- ties to be speeded up, allowing faster response to transactions, as well as more transactions per second.
 Queries can be processed in a way that exploits the parallelism offered by the underlying computer system.
 The need for parallel query processing has led to _parallel database systems_.

-• Distributing data across sites in an organization allows those data to reside where they are generated or most needed, but still to be accessible from other sites and from other departments.
+- Distributing data across sites in an organization allows those data to reside where they are generated or most needed, but still to be accessible from other sites and from other departments.
 Keeping multiple copies of the database across different sites also allows large organizations to continue their database operations even when one site is affected by a natural disaster, such as flood, fire, or earthquake. _Distributed database systems_ handle geographically or ad- ministratively distributed data spread across multiple database systems.

 We study the architecture of database systems in this chapter, starting with the traditional centralized systems, and covering client–server, parallel, and dis- tributed database systems.

-**17.1 Centralized and Client–Server Architectures**
+## 17.1 Centralized and Client–Server Architectures

 Centralized database systems are those that run on a single computer system and do not interact with other computer systems.
 Such database systems span a range from single-user database systems running on personal computers to high-performance database systems running on high-end server systems.
-Client

-**769**

-**770 Chapter 17 Database-System Architectures**

-–server systems, on the other hand, have functionality split between a server system and multiple client systems.
+Client server systems, on the other hand, have functionality split between a server system and multiple client systems.

-**17.1.1 Centralized Systems**
+### 17.1.1 Centralized Systems

 A modern, general-purpose computer system consists of one to a few processors and a number of device controllers that are connected through a common bus that provides access to shared memory (Figure 17.1).
 The processors have local cache memories that store local copies of parts of the memory, to speed up access to data.
 Each processor may have several independent **cores**, each of which can execute a separate instruction stream.
 Each device controller is in charge of a specific type of device (for example, a disk drive, an audio device, or a video display).
 The processors and the device controllers can execute concurrently, competing for memory access.
 Cache memory reduces the contention for memory access, since it reduces the number of times that the processor needs to access the shared memory.